Embedded Finite Models Beyond Restricted Quantifier Collapse: Definitions and prior results

 \begin{proposition} \cite{benediktsurvey} If $T$ is $1$-RQC, then $T$ is NIP. \end{proposition}

 We will strengthen this result in Theorem \ref{thm:forall1boundednip} below.

 We mentioned previously that Example \ref{ex:fcp} is stable, hence NIP.
 This is true for the theory of any equivalence relation.
 Since Example \ref{ex:fcp} is not $1$-RQC, we see that NIP theories do not necessarily have $1$-RQC.
-However, results from \cite{baldben} show that in NIP theories $T$ we have an infinite subset $S_0$ of a model $M$ of $T$ such that all $L_V$ sentences are equivalent to $1$-RQ sentences for embedded finite models based on $M$ whose active domain lies in $S_0$.
-We say that a theory is $\exists$ $1$-RQC when this holds.
+However, results from \cite{baldben} show that in NIP theories $T$, we can eliminate unrestricted quantifiers for $L_V$ sentences that are \emph{isomorphism-invariant}, where this means that \emph{their truth only depends on the isomorphism type of the $V$ predicates}.